katesnelson/RuralityIndex/content/authors/mobashsira-tasnim/_index.md

     - course: BS, Geography and Environment
       institution: University of Dhaka, Bangladesh
       year: 2021
+ - course: MS, Geography
+      institution: Kansas State University
+      year: 2024
 superuser: false
 user_groups:
   - Alumni
 ---
-Mobashsira is a MS student in the Department of Geography and Geospatial Sciences at Kansas State University.
+Mobashsira completed her MS in Geography at Kansas State University in 2024.
 She is interested in remote sensing, terrestrial ecology, and landscape change.
-She worked as an RA in 2023 to develop datasets of near-field diversity for experimental sites in Kansas.
+She worked as part of the SCALes team in 2023 to develop datasets of near-field diversity for experimental sites in Kansas.